MrBartusek/gif-picker-react/README.md

 ### Klipy

-**[Klipy](https://klipy.com/)** is a GIF, sticker and clip provider built as a drop-in Tenor replacement, so it can be used to migrate off the Tenor API as it shuts down.
+**[Klipy](https://klipy.com/)** is a GIF provider built by former Tenor employees.
+The API is free and ad-supported, with no paid plan.

 > [!NOTE]
 > Klipy ads are not supported by the picker.
 Ad objects returned by the Klipy API are filtered out, so make sure ads are disabled for your app key in the Klipy Partner Panel.